 You have been told that you are expecting multiples and that you will need to gain more weight, eat more calories, and possibly expect greater pregnancy symptoms.
-So, how does this affect your exercise routine?
+So, how does a multiples pregnancy affect your exercise routine?
 You will need to be educated on what is best for both you and your babies.

 Is exercise safe?